 Every piece of a PMC round has been quality controlled at every step of the way, leading to a superior ammunition line.
 This includes the brass mills where all the brass for PMC ammunition is made.
 What’s more, when shortages occur, as they inevitably do, the in-house brass supplier doesn’t have to wait for an outside manufacturer to get up and running.

 The proof is in the pudding.
-PMC enjoys some of the top-notch certifications in the ammunition industry – including Sporting Arms and Ammunition Manufacturers Institute (SAAMI) and United States Military Specifications (US MIL SPEC).
+PMC enjoys some of the top-notch certifications in the ammunition industry – including Sporting Arms and Ammunition Manufacturers Institute (SAAMI) and United States Military Standards and Specifications (US MIL-STD and US MIL-SPEC).
 PMC is also one of the few ammunition manufacturers to enjoy ISO Bureau Veritas quality control standards certification.
 This consistency of quality is what makes bulk ammo purchases from PMC ammo so reliable.